- Approach on Breast Reconstruction

 Autologous tissue reconstruction, also called flap reconstruction, involves using your own tissue from another part of your body to rebuild your breast.
 The tissue from your back, abdomen, thighs, or buttocks may be used.
 Sometimes, the tissue can stay connected to its own blood supply and just be rotated to reconstruct the breast.
 This is called a pedicled flap.
 Other times, the tissue is disconnected from your body and its own blood supply and is reconnected to a new blood supply in the chest.
 This is called a “free” flap.
 Free flaps typically do not require the sacrifice of a muscle in order to bring blood flow to the flap.

 The name of the flap denotes the area from which the tissue is taken.
 The location on the body where the tissue is taken from is called the donor site Tissue harvested from the back is called a latissimus dorsi or T-DAP flap.
 A tissue flap harvested from the abdomen is called a TRAM or DIEP, depending on the blood supply to the respective flap.
 Tissue harvested from the buttocks is called the SGAP or LGAP, and from the thigh is called a TUG flap.
 These surgeries require the skills of a microvascular-trained plastic surgeon.
 This is a complex technique that requires using a microscope to reconnect blood vessels.
-Dr. Zemmel offers these exciting new techniques.
+Dr. Zemmel and Dr. Reddy offer these exciting new techniques.

 Using Your Abdominal Wall Tissue